 Temple University maintains Automobile Liability insurance for it's fleet in accordance with the requirements of the Pennsylvania Motor Vehicle Financial Responsibility Act.
-In the event of an accident, immediate notification should be sent to Risk Management and Insurance Department.
+In the event of an accident, immediate notification should be sent to Risk Management and Treasury Department.
 Contact shall also be made with either Temple Police or local police.
-Reimbursement will be based upon estimate of repair, subject to a departmental deductible of $1,000.00 per occurrence.
+Reimbursement will be based upon estimate of repair, subject to a departmental deductible of $2,500.00 per occurrence.

 Claims not reported within 30 days may be denied.
 When you rent vehicles on University business you do not need to buy insurance from the rental Company.
 University provides this coverage under its auto insurance policy.